-The COVID-19 situation can make you feel lonely, sad and anxious so it’s important to make the time to stay virtually connected to friends and family.
+The COVID-19 situation can make you feel lonely, sad and anxious so it’s important to make the time to stay virtually connected to friends and family when you can't see them face-to-face.
 Schedule some chill-out time to let your mind take a break and video chat, visit galleries, play games with friends or even people from across the world.
 There are many ways to stay connected even while physically apart.

 What does “Staying Connected” mean?
 Click here for an Easy Read to help explain the concept.

 Most smartphones and computers can make and receive video calls so that you can hear and see the person you’re talking to.
 Video chatting is a great way to stay in touch with family and friends.

 View the step by step guide on how to video call and receive a video call.

 Zoom is another great free video app you can communicate with family and friends.
 You can learn more about how to use and install Zoom here.